andersaamodt/declaration-of-individual-emancipation/declaration.md

 ## Grievances

 The following wrongs—national in scope, deliberate in design, and defended by secrecy—have extinguished the moral contract between the people and the federal government of the United States.
+These articles are spoken from the standpoint of a single individual, but they describe wrongs general to humankind.
-They are entered into record as sufficient cause necessitating peaceful separation, with full respect for the several States that may yet uphold liberty within their own jurisdictions.
+They are hereby entered into record as sufficient cause necessitating peaceful separation, with full respect for the several States that may yet uphold liberty within their own jurisdictions.

 ### General Indictments